hzz0024/hzz0024.github.io/_posts/2020/2020-03-29-DelBay19_check_inversions_by_chr.markdown

   - WGS data analysis
 ---

-The major goal of this post is to check whether the inversions exist in ohter chromosomes except the chr 5 and 6.
-This is done by checking the PCA results and the Fst plots.
-The challen datasets, which includes 16 challenge (ch) and 16 reference (ref) is used for the test.
+The major goal of this post is to check whether the inversions exist in other chromosomes except the chromosome 5 and 6.
+This was done by checking the PCA results and the Fst plots.
+The challenge dataset with 16 challenge (ch) and 16 reference (ref) was used for this test.

 ### PCA plots for each chr